AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module15/ex3.md

 In this exercise, you'll take your model and operationalize it in Adobe Experience Platform by creating a Recipe.

 The Recipe Builder Notebook is one of our recent innovations that templatizes your model to automatically package and operationalize it.
-The notebook has multiple templatized cells that you fit your model code into:
+The notebook has multiple templated cells that you fit your model code into:

 * The requirements and configuration cells allow you to add additional libraries and configure datasets and tuning parameters for your model
 * The evaluator cell enables you to split your data and evaluate the performance of your model